mooreatv/AuctionDB/README.md

 The data can be processed using https://github.com/mooreatv/AHDBapp

-Note: AHDB is unrelated to TSM's internal module AuctionDB (though we hope to see an integration soon so TSM can use our awesome scan data)
+Note: AHDB is unrelated to TSM's internal module AuctionDB (though there is a basic integration and TSM can now use some of our awesome scan data)